prolific-ac/prolific-ac.github.com/_posts/2017-12-17-participant-star-november-2017.md

 <p>
 We are happy to announce our first participant of the month for November, Chetta Tropiano.
 She is one of the many participants powering research on Prolific.
 <p>
-Last month, she got awarded a participant star by one of our researchers, which is simply a way to say thank you for especially thorough and thoughtful contributions.
+Last month, she got awarded a  <a href="http://blog.prolificacademic.co.uk/2017/10/26/feedback-and-stars">participant star</a> by one of our researchers, which is simply a way to say thank you for especially thorough and thoughtful contributions.
 <p>